bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 #import "../commands.typ": *

-= Fulfillment Priority Logic: Expressing Intent Through Continuous Logic
+= Fulfillment Priority Logic: Expressing Intent Through Continuous Logic <chap:fpl>

 The previous chapters established that the intent-to-reality gap stems from a fundamental semantic mismatch: humans think in terms of requirements to satisfy, while machines optimize numerical scores to maximize.
 This chapter presents Fulfillment Priority Logic (FPL)—a formal language that enables practitioners to express their true intentions directly while maintaining the mathematical rigor needed for efficient optimization.

-FPL builds on the fulfillment framework's core insight: *fulfillment functions* serve as semantic bridges that translate high-level intentions into [0,1] values that accurately align with human assessment of objective satisfaction.
-When you define $f_"smoothness"(s,a,s') = 0.8$, you're saying "this action is about 80% as smooth as I want it to be."
-FPL then provides continuous logic operators that let you compose these semantic judgments while preserving their individual meaning.
+FPL builds on the fulfillment framework's core insight: *Fulfillment Functions* are general mappings of relevant system aspects to a $[0,1]$ satisfaction value.
+For reinforcement learning, specific instances called *Fulfillment Reward Functions* ($f_i: S times A times S -> [0,1]$) serve as semantic bridges that translate high-level intentions into per-timestep fulfillment rewards.
+When you define $f_"smoothness"(s,a,s') = 0.8$, you're saying "this state transition yields 80% of the desired smoothness."
+FPL then provides continuous logic operators to compose these semantic judgments (often based on their expected future values derived from these fulfillment rewards) while preserving their individual meaning.

 *The Power of Semantic Preservation*: Traditional multi-objective RL approaches force you to specify mysterious weight combinations like $R = 0.6 R_"tracking" + 0.3 R_"smoothness" + 0.1 R_"safety"$.
 When this produces a total reward of 0.7, you have no idea what's actually happening.
 FPL lets you express your intent directly: "I want safety AND (tracking AND smoothness)" becomes $f_"safety" and_(-∞) (f_"tracking" and_0 f_"smoothness")$.
-When this evaluates to 0.7, you can inspect the individual components and understand exactly what trade-offs are being made.
+When this evaluates to 0.7 (typically applied to FQ-values), you can inspect the individual components and understand exactly what trade-offs are being made.

 This chapter demonstrates how FPL transforms multi-objective reinforcement learning from a brittle weight-tuning process into a principled engineering discipline.
-We present two key innovations: the FPL formal language for expressing complex objective relationships through continuous logic, and FQ-value composition for temporal reasoning about trade-offs.
+We present two key innovations: the FPL formal language for expressing complex objective relationships through continuous logic, and FQ-value composition for temporal reasoning about trade-offs using values derived from fulfillment rewards.
 Together, they enable practitioners to specify what they actually want while maintaining the optimization efficiency needed for complex robotics applications.

-== The Semantic Bridge: From Intentions to Fulfillment Functions
+== The Semantic Bridge: From Intentions to Fulfillment Reward Functions

-The foundation of FPL lies in creating *fulfillment functions* that accurately capture your semantic understanding of each objective.
-This isn't just mathematical abstraction—it's about formalizing the judgments you already make when evaluating robot behavior.
+The foundation of FPL lies in creating *Fulfillment Reward Functions* that accurately capture your semantic understanding of each objective at a per-timestep level.
+This isn't just mathematical abstraction—it's about formalizing the judgments you already make when evaluating robot behavior for specific transitions.

-=== Designing Fulfillment Functions: A Practical Process
+=== Designing Fulfillment Reward Functions: A Practical Process

-Creating effective fulfillment functions requires understanding what "good enough" means for each objective in your domain.
+Creating effective fulfillment reward functions requires understanding what "good enough" means for each objective in your domain for a given state transition.
 This process involves three key steps:

 *Step 1: Semantic Clarity*
 Before writing any mathematics, clearly articulate what you mean by each objective: